bluebanquise/bluebanquise/resources/documentation/deploy_bluebanquise.rst

 the cluster.

-First step is to deploy configuration on management1 node, and then deploy OS on the others system.
+First step is to deploy configuration on management1 node, and then deploy OS on the other systems.
 Last step will be to deploy configuration on the other systems.

 Management configuration